logicalclocks/hopsworks/README.md

 The yeoman-maven-plugin copies the dist folder produced by grunt from the yo directory to the target folder of the backend.
 Both the frontend and backend are packaged together in a single war file.

-To access the admin page go to index.xhtml
+To access the admin page go to index.xhtml.